Perfecting Westminster

 temperature, humidity (and gravity), will make the

-Great clock a miraculus image of hope in our time.
+Great clock a miraculous image of hope in our time.

 It seems the more technology we have, the more

-My proposal to perfect Westminster Clock is just the
+My proposal to perfect Great Clock is just the

 opposite.
-It is engaging science and politics to make
+It is engaging science and trade to make

 something better.
-Not just paint and rhetoric, but
+Not just paint or rhetoric, but

-a marvolus facination and a system that rings true for all
+a marvelous fascination and a system that rings true for all

 to enjoy.
 It will be more than a beautiful clock.
 It will be